ddiakopoulos/hiduino/src/README.md

-These firmwares can be compiled with the latest LUFA (130303).
+These firmwares can be compiled LUFA (130303).
 Put them in the Lufa/Projects folder and run make.
+Warning: there is an issue with this release where HIDUINO is not recognized by a host computer as a MIDI device.
+Instead, use the v1.0 tag to compile from scratch.